 After cooled off, I took a short walk again and popped into Ola Lavendria Cafe for its white Melaka cheese cake.
 I added a hot cappuccino to go along.
 The slice of lemon on the cake was not just for decoration but added some lemony flavour to the cheese cake.

 A heavy rain was coming.
-I retreated to the guest house asap to rest before dinner.
+I retreated to the guest house for a short rest before dinner.
+And it rained!

 When it was time to hunt for dinner, I went to Pak Putra Restaurant to try my luck but it was closed (said to be closed on alternate Mondays).
 Most of the food outlets along Jalan Kota Laksamana 1/2 were opened but I wanted to check out the old town first.